YoonjungChoi/CMPE255_TEAM10/README.md

 ## Classifiers

-We will use **Non-Sequential Model(Logistic Regression, SVM, Decision Tree, Random Tree, XGboost) and Deep Learning or Sequential Model(LSTM)** to solve this binary classification problem.
+We will use **Non-Sequential Model(Logistic Regression, SVM, Decision Tree, Random Tree, XGboost) and Deep Learning(BERT) or Sequential Model(LSTM)** to solve this binary classification problem.

 (Sequence models are the machine learning models that input or output sequences of data.
 Sequential data includes text streams, audio clips, video clips, time-series data and etc - [Article](https://towardsdatascience.com/sequence-models-and-recurrent-neural-networks-rnns-62cadeb4f1e1).)